“Manistendom, Lands of the Manians”

 The city of Royal Landing and the lands surrounding it is the Capital Region.
 Crown Lands also exist outside the Capital Region.
 The monarch directly administers both and they include:

-• Major Crown Forests are the Roywood Crownclaim and the Norwood CrownclaimUsed for hunting and resources
+Major Crown Forests include the Roywood Crownclaim and the Norwood Crownclaim.
+They are used for hunting and resource exploitation.

-• Maintained and policed by the King’s Rangers
+Maintained and policed by the King’s Rangers.

-• Used by the Royal Forces as residences and training areas
+Used by the Royal Forces as residences and training areas.

 The King’s Court

-2. The Inner Court (nobles and/or advisors who live in the household of the king and help the king administer his kingdom)
+(nobles and/or advisors who live in the household of the king and help the king administer his kingdom)

-• The royal family
+• The Royal Family

 • The spouse is the most important member and depending on the time she had more or less power and involvement in governance.